orcfax/docs/docs/FACT token/utility-token.md

 update for a given datum feed (e.g. ADA/USD), then an on-demand publication request can be triggered.
 The cost of publishing this new fact datum on-chain is quoted and paid in FACT.

+If an Orcfax feed consumer (e.g. dApp, smart contract) would like to either use our heartbeat or on-demand feeds (e.g. ADA/USD), then the cost of publishing these fact datum on-chain is quoted and paid in FACT.

+An Orcfax feed consumer can also pay in ADA but will incur an additional fee (covering the costs of converting the ADA to FACT) tokens in order to fulfill the feed payment.

 ## Utility 2: Staking
 The FACT token is used by Orcfax validator node operators as staked collateral